MicrosoftDocs/powerbi-docs/powerbi-docs/report-server/azure-application-proxy.md

 ### Configure the application registration

-Before the Power BI mobile app can connect and access Power BI Report Server, you must configure the application registration that was automatically created for you in [Step 2.
-Register service principal names](#2-register-service-principal-names-spns) earlier in this article.
+Before the Power BI mobile app can connect and access Power BI Report Server, you must configure the application registration that was automatically created for you in [Publish through Azure AD Application Proxy](#publish-through-azure-ad-application-proxy) earlier in this article.

 1. On the Azure Active Directory **Overview** page, select **App registrations**.
 2. On the **All applications** tab, search for the application you created fpr Power BI Report Server.